-The Center for Autophagy Research at UT Southwestern Medical Center is a newly created Center designed to foster a collaborative interdisciplinary environment for promoting cutting-edge research in the field of autophagy.
+The Center for Autophagy Research at UT Southwestern Medical Center fosters a collaborative interdisciplinary environment for cutting-edge research in the field of autophagy.
 The Center is seeking new faculty members at the Assistant Professor (tenure-track) level.
 Faculty will be expected to develop state-of-the-art, innovative, independent research programs related to the biochemistry, structural biology, cell biology, genetics, pharmacology, developmental biology, or physiological/pathophysiological roles of autophagy.

 Applicants should email their curriculum vitae, the names of three references, and a brief description of their research goals to the attention of Sandra L. Schmid, Ph.D., at email@example.com.

 We are interested in a wide variety of model systems and experimental approaches, including biochemistry, molecular biology, structural biology, animal models, genomics, proteomics, bioinformatics, and computational biology.
-The Green Center’s research programs focus on, but are not limited to, female reproductive biology in a broad sense, including: oocyte maturation, fertilization, development, pregnancy, parturition, stem cells, endocrinology, and oncology, as well as relevant aspects of metabolism, inflammation, immunity, and neurobiology.
+The Green Center’s research programs focus on, but are not limited to, female reproductive biology, including: oocyte maturation, fertilization, development, pregnancy, parturition, stem cells, endocrinology, and oncology, as well as relevant aspects of metabolism, inflammation, immunity, and neurobiology.

 Candidates must have a Ph.D. or M.D. or equivalent in a relevant field of study, postdoctoral or comparable experience, and a demonstrated record of research excellence.
 Applicants should send a letter of application, curriculum vitae, a statement of research interest, and the names of three references as pdf files to W. Lee Kraus, Ph.D., at firstname.lastname@example.org.